Lilypad-Tech/lilypad/README.md

 # Lilypad 🍃

-Lilypad enables users to run AI workloads easily in a decentralized GPU network where anyone can get paid to connect their compute nodes to the network and run jobs.
-Users have access to easy Stable Diffusion XL and cutting edge open source LLMs both on chain, from CLI and via [Lilypad AI Studio](https://lilypad.tech) on the web.
+Lilypad enables users to run containerised AI workloads easily in a decentralized GPU network, where anyone can get paid to connect their compute nodes to the network and run container jobs.
+Users have access to easily run jobs such as Stable Diffusion XL and cutting edge open source LLMs both on chain, from CLI and via [Lilypad AI Studio](https://app.lilypad.tech) on the web.

 Visit the [Lilypad Docs](https://docs.lilypad.tech/) site for a more comprehensive overview to getting up and running incluing a [Quick Start Guide](https://lilypad.team/quickstart)